concord-consortium/rigse/docs/rails-upgrade.md

     * Resolved rspec startup issues with gem dependencies
       * compass was expecting an older version of sass, had to update both
       * unpinned `tinymce-rails` and did `bundle update tinymce-rails`
+    * Fix some noisy low-hanging fruit deprecations:
+      * Added 'rails-observers' to Gemfile

 ## How to update the Base Docker image